 Messages

-[Note numbering for conformance statements will be updated once the comment resolution is completed]

-Refer to the LRI guide for a discussion on Message Structure.
+Refer to section 3 of the LRI guide for a discussion on Message Structure.
 The following sections detail additional constraints to the LRI Message structure required by this guide and support of optional batch protocol.
 See section 1.3.2 (Message Element Attributes) for a description of the columns in the tables below.

 The following sections detail only the additional constraints to the LRI Message Structure.
 The specific attributes that have been further constrained are underlined.